 Best for hardware wallet

-Ledger Nano X is by far the best hardware wallet in the market today.
+Ledger Nano X is by far the crypto wallets in Australia today, specifically a hardware one.
 It has many rich features, such as Bluetooth connectivity, support for hundreds of crypto assets, and huge storage capacity.
 Additionally, the device comes with an intuitive display system that is extremely easy to navigate.
 This is alongside a well-developed app framework that allows users to buy/sell thousands of cryptos, stake their assets, facilitate instant token swaps, etc.